sagemath/trac_to_gh/Issue 741.md

 # Issue 741: sage -bdist: after doing this in sage-2.8.5, the dsage unit tests don't run for the resulting binary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/741

 Original creator: was